aditwal/UCB-ML-5.1/README.md

 Obviously, proximity to the business is a factor on whether the coupon is delivered to the driver or not, but what are the factors that determine whether a driver accepts the coupon once it is delivered to them?
 How would you determine whether a driver is likely to accept a coupon?

+**Problem Statement**

-The goal of this project is to use what you know about visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not.
+The goal of this project is to use visualizations and probability distributions to distinguish between customers who accepted a driving coupon versus those that did not.

 **Deliverables**

-Your final product should be a brief report that highlights the differences between customers who did and did not accept the coupons.
-To explore the data you will utilize your knowledge of plotting, statistical summaries, and visualization using Python.
-You will publish your findings in a public facing github repository as your first portfolio piece.
+A brief report that highlights the differences between customers who did and did not accept the coupons by exploring data utilizing knowledge of plotting, statistical summaries, and visualization using Python.

 **Data**

-This data comes to us from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.
+This data comes from the UCI Machine Learning repository and was collected via a survey on Amazon Mechanical Turk.
 The survey describes different driving scenarios including the destination, current time, weather, passenger, etc., and then ask the person whether he will accept the coupon if he is the driver.
 Answers that the user will drive there ‘right away’ or ‘later before the coupon expires’ are labeled as ‘Y = 1’ and answers ‘no, I do not want the coupon’ are labeled as ‘Y = 0’.
 There are five different types of coupons -- less expensive restaurants (under \\$20), coffee houses, carry out & take away, bar, and more expensive restaurants (\\$20 - \\$50).

-Keep in mind that these values mentioned below are average values.
+Note: these values mentioned below are average values.

 The attributes of this data set include:
 1. User attributes